Manager support

 What this support layer is designed to do

-The goal is to make follow-through conversations easier to carry without turning the product into a substitute for judgment, coaching, or program design.
+The goal is to support clearer development conversations without turning the product into a substitute for judgment, coaching, or program design.

 1